yanina-sorokina/7x7/obstetric violence/README.md

   - `relevant` - whether the case describes violence in childbirth (yes/no/-)
   - `mother killed` - whether the woman in labor died.
   - `child killed` - whether the newborn baby died
-  - `entence years` - number of years of confinement
+  - `sentence years` - number of years of confinement
   - `drop reason` - reason for dropping a sentence or dropping a case
   - `commentary` - commentary during manual data check